RicoAnzer/ToDoApp/bin/Debug/net8.0-windows/README.md

 WPF project using VisualStudio2022

-Using:
+IDE:
 - VisualStudio2022

+NuGets:
+- CommunityToolkit.Mvvm
-- SQLite
+- Microsoft.Data.Sqlite

 Features:
-- Add, list and remove notes in a local database
+- Add, list and remove Tasks in a local database
-- Notes contain id, description, priority and date
+- Tasks contain id, description, priority and date
-- Notes can be sorted by id, description, priority and date
+- Tasks can be sorted by id, description, priority and date
-- Change languages between German and Englisch
+- Change languages between German and English